 UNITS "kb/s"

-MAX-ACCESS read-only
+MAX-ACCESS read-write

 STATUS current

 DESCRIPTION

 "This is a control variable.

 It is written by the SME after the AP receives the permissions for the non-AP STA from the SSPN Interface.

 This attribute indicates the maximum authorized data rate the non-AP STA may use, either transmitting to an AP or receiving from an AP on the video access category.
 If this rate is exceeded, the AP should police the flows traversing this AC.
 The value '4294967295', which is the default value, means that the SSP is not requesting the AP to limit the data rate used by the non-AP STA.
 Local configuration of the AP, however, might cause(#229) the rate to be limited, especially when the AC is configured for mandatory admission control."